KxSystems/docs/docs/kb/inetd.md

 A kdb+ server can work under `inetd` to provide a private server for each connection established on a designated port.

 Only the kdb+ IPC protocol is supported when running with inetd or xinetd.
-SSL/TLS is supported since 4.1 2025.11.25, kdbx 5.0 2025.10.24.
+SSL/TLS is supported since 4.1 2025.11.25.

 ## Assigning a TCP port